xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 tags: dsp notes study communication
 ---

 This post illustrates the intuition behind the polyphase channelizer.
-All of the plots are interactive.
+All of the plots are interactive (generated using Plotly).

 Consider the following spectrum for a wide-band signal, which has been decomposed into its four constituent channels, each containing a narrow-band signal.
 <iframe src="https://paulxu.me/images/2025-08-25/wideband_signal.html" width="800" height="450" frameborder="0"></iframe>

 Say we wish to extract the four narrow band signals while lowering the sampling rate.
 There are many ways to do this.
-Let us first walk through the most intuitive way, which is a straightforward decimation preceded by anti-alias filtering.
+Let us first walk through the most intuitive way, which is a straightforward decimation (anti-alias-filtering followed by down-sampling).

 <h3>Simple Decimation Filter</h3>
 For illustration, let us extract the signal on channel 3 (denoted "Signal 3" in the previous plot).